Mechanical power transmission is the transfer of power and rotation from one place to another using mechanical elements.

 - Flexible coupling

-Rigid couplings are simple, easy to design, and comparatively cheap though require precise alignment of the shafts, whereas the flexible couplings can accommodate shaft misalignment.
+Rigid couplings are simple, easy to design, and comparatively cheap though require precise alignment of the shafts, whereas flexible couplings can accommodate shaft misalignment.

 A Power screw also known as Leadscrew ( or lead screw) and translation screw, is a screw used as a power transmission linkage element in an engineering product such as a machine to translate rotational motion into linear motion.
 The large area of sliding contact between the male and female parts of the screw threads provides a large mechanical advantage via the small wedge angle.

-Power screws have many applications such as linear leadscrews, machine slides, vices, screw jack, mechanical press steering mechanisms, etc. Most common arrangements are set up such that the power screw rotates and the nut translates into linear motion along with the screws.
+Power screws have many applications such as linear leadscrews, machine slides, vices, screw jacks, mechanical press steering mechanisms, etc. Most common arrangements are set up such that the power screw rotates and the nut translates into linear motion along with the screws.
 But it’s also used in an opposite orientation such as the screw jack where the nut rotates and the screw moves linearly to raise the jack.

 Gears and gear trains